Aleksandrs Čaks

-Aleksandrs Čaks [ɑ.lɛk.sɑndrs ˈklɑu̯ns tʃɑks] (born Aleksandrs Čadarainis; 27 October 1901 – 8 February 1950), was a Latvian poet and writer. Čaks is arguably the first Latvian writer whose works are distinctly urban, compared to the usual depictions of country life or small villages in earlier Latvian literature.
+Aleksandrs Čaks [ɑ.lɛk.sɑndrs tʃɑks] (born Aleksandrs Čadarainis; 27 October 1901 – 8 February 1950), was a Latvian poet and writer. Čaks is arguably the first Latvian writer whose works are distinctly urban, compared to the usual depictions of country life or small villages in earlier Latvian literature.

 Biography

 He was born in Riga to a tailor's family, and, continuing to live in Riga, he followed the city's life in his poetry.
 In 1911 he started studies in Alexanders Gymnasium in Riga.
 After First World War started, he was evacuated first to Võru, Estonia and later to Saransk, Russia.
 During his gymnasium days, he was often seen reading philosophical works.
 His most preferred works were of Kant, Nietzsche and Hegel.

-In 1918 Čaks started Medicine studies in Moscow University.
-He actively participated in the cultural life of Russian students, especially in literary evenings where he often discussed with futurists and imaginists.

-In February 1920 Čaks was drafted in the Soviet Red army and became the organizer of cultural and political life in a military hospital.
+In 1919-1920 Čaks worked in Penza local hospital and, possibly, took a medical-assistant course in Saransk or Penza; on 1920 he was not allowed to return to Latvia, and was assigned to studies in workers-peasant university in Penza.

-In 1922, Čaks together with many former Red latvian riflemen returned to Latvia.
-In Riga, he resumed his medicine studies in the University of Latvia.
+In 1922, Čaks returned to Latvia.
+In Riga, he graduated Riga State German Grammar School and applied for medicine studies in the University of Latvia.
 However, he soon lost interest regarding medicine and left his studies.
 In 1925, Čaks received a teachers certificate and started to work in Drabeši primary school as a teacher and administrator.
 He left this job in 1927 to devote himself to literature.

 In 1928 Čaks established a literary magazine called "Jauno Lira" for young Latvian writers and poets.
-He also participated in left-alligned magazine "Trauksme".
+He also participated in left-aligned magazine "Trauksme".

 From 1930 to 1934, Čaks was a secretary in the Latvian writer and journalist trade union, and was one of the editors of a design-oriented magazine "Domas".